foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 old versions or not available at all).
 To avoid this problem our build script will download sources of those packages from the official web-sites.
-If option `--no-download-external` is passed to the `build-all.sh` script, when building tool chain, then those dependencies will not be downloaded automatically, instead versions of those libraries installed on the build host will be used.
+If option `--no-download-external` is passed to the `build-all.sh` script, when building toolchain, then those dependencies will not be downloaded automatically, instead versions of those libraries installed on the build host will be used.
 In most cases this is not required.